snel-repo/EMUsort/README.md

    - Binary recording files
    - Record Node ### (if using OpenEphys session folder)
 2. `emu_config.yaml` file
    - will be automatically generated and should be updated to make operational changes to EMUsort using the `--config` (or `-c`) command line option.
-Within the config file, please note that you will have to change the `dataset_type` attribute to match your desired dataset type.
+Within the configuration file, please note that you will have to change the `dataset_type` attribute to match your desired dataset type.
 Once you generate the default config template, please review it and utilize the comments as documentation to guide your actions
-3. `sorted_yyyyMMdd_HHmmssffffff_g#_<session_folder>_Th#_spkTh#` folders (tagged with datetime stamp, group ID, session folder name, and parameters used)
+3. `sorted_yyyyMMdd_HHmmssffffff_g#_<session_folder>_P1_#_P2_#...` folders, which are tagged with a datetime stamp, a channel group ID (if used), session folder name, and parameters used in a sweep in the same order as they appear under `KS_params_to_sweep` (if used)
    - Each time a sort is performed, a new folder will be created in the session folder with the date and time of the sort.
-Inside this sorted folder will be the sorted data, the phy output files, and a copy of the parameters used to sort the data (`ops.npy` includes channel delays under `ops['preprocessing']['chan_delays']`).
+Inside this sorted folder will be the sorted data, the phy output files, and a copy of the parameters used to sort the data (`ops.npy` includes channel delays under `ops['preprocessing']['chan_delays']` and which channel was used as the reference for applying the delays under `ops['preprocessing']['reference_chan']`, which can be used as an index into `ops['preprocessing']['chan_delays']` or `emg_chans_used`).
 The corresponding channel indexes for each sort are saved as `emg_chans_used.npy`.
 In each new sort folder, the `emu_config.yaml` is also dumped for future reference, which also includes channel indexes used in each sort as `emg_chans_used`.
 4. `concatenated_data` folder
    - will be automatically created if the `emg_recordings` field has more than one entry, such as `[0,1,2,7]` or `[all]`, which automatically includes all recordings in the session folder